 Abode’s security-focused smart home system has been on the market for barely a year.
 When reviewed in March 2017, we found it to be a surprisingly capable system that covered the basics; one that beginning users could get their arms around.
 The system wasn’t perfect, but it did display a maturity that we seldom find in crowd-funded projects.

-One year in, Abode is making some changes to its starter kit offerings.
-While the core hardware—a chunky gateway that is wired to your router—hasn’t changed, the sensor bundle has.
-Out goes the lackluster integrated camera/motion sensor; it’s now replaced by a standard motion sensor with no camera included.
-The two door/window sensors have been reduced to one, while the remote control key fob, a godsend that simplifies the process arming and disarming your system remotely, remains in the box.
+Abode has made several changes to its starter kit offerings since coming to market, although its core hardware—a chunky gateway that's wired to your router—hasn’t changed.
+Earlier this year, Abode dropped its lackluster integrated camera/motion sensor in favor of a standard motion sensor with no camera.
+The company dropped one of the door/window sensors in its bundle, but kept the remote-control key fob, a godsend that simplifies the process of arming and disarming the system.

-Abode's new baseline starter kit, reviewed here, costs $279.
-Two other kits are also available: The Connect bundle adds one year of 3G radio backup and costs $329, while the Secure bundle includes the radio plus one year of professional monitoring that calls the cops if a break-in is detected.
-The Secure bundle costs $379.
+The new baseline starter kit, reviewed here, costs $279.
+Two other kits are also available: The Connect bundle adds one year of 3G radio backup and costs $329, while the $379 Secure bundle includes the radio plus one year of professional monitoring that calls the cops if a break-in is detected.

 There are no subscription fees associated with the Basic bundle, but the Abode app maintains just three days of history before its logs are wiped.
 After the first year, you’ll pay $10 per month ($96 if paid annually) to continue the Connect bundle’s 3G service with 14 days of history, or $30 per month ($240 if paid annually) to continue the Secure bundle’s 3G service with 90 days of history plus professional monitoring.